-3 Practical Ways to Get the Best People on the Right Work
+3 Ways to Hire the Best Talent for Your Strategic Work

-Accessing the right skills and expertise quickly is crucial to fast execution of innovative work.
+Accessing the right skills and expertise quickly — and leveraging business agility across the organization — is crucial when executing innovative work.
 But when we surveyed a group of executives, an overwhelming 84% believed that the best people and ideas existed outside of their company’s four walls.
-We have conviction that this is because they don’t have a clear understanding of the internal skills and expertise that actually exist within their organizations.
+We believe this is because they don’t have a clear understanding of the internal skills and expertise that actually exist within their organizations.

 Some companies see a better way.
-Fabio Kapitanovas, VP of People and Management at Anheuser-Busch InBev, who utilizes our software to find and engage internal employees to work on projects, believes quite the opposite: “Most of the expertise, most of the knowledge that we are looking for in the market, we already have within the company,” he said at last year’s Reimagining Work Summit.
+Fabio Kapitanovas, VP of People and Management at Anheuser-Busch InBev, utilizes Catalant to find and engage internal employees to work on projects, believes quite the opposite: “Most of the expertise, most of the knowledge that we are looking for in the market, we already have within the company,” he said at last year’s Reimagining Work Summit.

 Most of the expertise, most of the knowledge that we are looking for in the market, we already have within the company.”

 At Catalant, we help successful, high-performing organizations operate with agility and access people with the skills and expertise they need, both internally and externally.
 I recently had the opportunity to chat with Yahoo!
 Finance’s Alexis Christoforous about what these companies are doing to navigate today’s tight labor market, brutal competition, market volatility, and constant change.